-- The risks of loan origination. - Loan markets (1)-the key players and their strategies. - Loan markets (2)-bilateral, multilateral and syndicated loan facilities. - Loan markets (3)-their role in emerging and developed financial markets. - Project finance-the role of bank, government and PE infrastructure financing.
+- The risks of loan origination. - Loan markets (1)-the key players and their strategies. - Loan markets (2)-the key facilities, e.g., revolvers and term loan structures - Project finance-the role of bank and infrastructure financing. - Credit derivatives-the fundamentals. - Asset securitization-ABS and CDOs

-2 Note: This case is to be completed and discussed in class.
-It will be posted on "NYU Classes" prior to the session please have a copy for your reference and please review the case before coming to class.
+&lt;sup>2 Note: This case is to be completed and discussed in class.
+It will be posted on "NYU Classes" prior to the session-please have a copy for your reference and please review the case before coming to class.